-According to the implementing acts adopted by the Commission on [DATE] (the 'Implementing Acts'), the Agency shall develop requirements to ensure the uniform reporting of both trade and fundamental data.
+According to Article 11(1) of Commission Implementing Regulation (EU) No 1348/20142 (the 'Implementing Acts'), the Agency shall develop requirements to ensure the uniform reporting of both trade and fundamental data.
 In particular, the Agency shall:

 - develop, after consulting relevant parties, technical and organisational requirements for the submission of trade and fundamental data (hereafter referred to as 'RRM requirements'); - assess compliance with those requirements; and - register reporting parties that comply with the requirements.